SEARCH

 Your new little tree should be transitioned to life outdoors as soon as the risk of frost has passed.
 You can decide whether you want to keep it in a container (increasing the pot size as needed) or plant it in the ground.

-A peach, peach pit, and small peach tree in a pot.
+Peach, peach pit, and young peach tree seedling in a pot.

 Print Instructions Pin It